Redskins deal with sweltering heat at training camp; injuries piling up

 Needed to hit

 The last two practices were grueling in different ways.
-Sunday was the heat, but Saturday featured a ton of short-yardage work and some live hitting in was what Jonathan Allen called, “the most physical practice of the year.”
-That was very much deliberate by Gruden.
+Sunday had the heat, but Saturday featured a ton of short-yardage work and some live hitting in what defensive lineman Jonathan Allen called “the most physical practice of the year.”
+That was deliberate by Gruden.

-“Well, I think it was important for us to get some contact,” Gruden said.
-“You know, we run around in shorts all day and you know some shoulder pads, I think it’s important to get some people tackling.
+“Well I think it was important for us to get some contact,” Gruden said.
+“You know, we run around in shorts all day and, you know, some shoulder pads, I think it’s important to get some people tackling.
 I got to see who can tackle, who can run through tackles, pad level, goal line short-yard situations.

-“Everybody knows that we were not very good offensively on third-and-one, last year, short yardage.
-So, it was important for us to try to set the tone and get some physicality to our football team and training camp.
+“Everybody knows that we were not very good offensively on third and one last year, short yardage.
+So it was important for us to try to set the tone and get some physicality to our football team and training camp.
 I thought it was a good time to do it.”

 Helmet clarification

-The NFL released three clarifications to detail the new ejection standards that come with the rule outlawing players lowing their heads to initiate contact.
-Violations come with a 15-yard penalty and players can now be ejected and fined.
+The NFL released three clarifications to detail the new ejection standards that come with the rule outlawing players lowering their heads to initiate contact.
+Violations come with a 15-yard penalty, and players can now be ejected and fined under the following criteria:

-- Player lowers his helmet to establish a linear posture before initiating and making contact with the helmet.
+- Player lowered his helmet to establish a linear posture before initiating and making contact with the helmet.

 - Player delivering the blow had an unobstructed path to his opponent.